 In a broader discourse premised on principles of equality, it is naturally problematic that some groups concentrate more wealth and power than others.
 ‘Elites’ has become the dominant catch-all for conceptualising these beneficiaries in contemporary TJ discourse, invariably seen as unrepresentative of their societies’ needs, manufacturing consent through corruption and clientage, the self-interested upholders of the radically inegalitarian status quo.
-In a discourse that advocates social transformation, the traditional tendency to view transition primarily as transfers of power at the top has similarly become subject to critique as the nature of these compromises often ‘ensures that previous material and social privileges are maintained’ (Madlingozi 2007: 112).
-Critics argue that the norms TJ emphasizes are articulated by the powerful for the powerful (Robins, 2012: 4).
+Critics argue that the norms TJ emphasises are articulated by the powerful for the powerful (Robins, 2012: 4).
 They worry that TJ’s legalist discourse ‘can empower elites and outsiders at the expense of victims, particularly the most disempowered’ (Gready and Robins, 2014: 343).
 Elite political behaviour is furthermore associated with the masculinisation of politics and exclusion of women (Brown and Ní Aoláin 2014: 132).
 It is argued that inequality stems from the ‘entrenched ideology of elites’ (Miller 2008: 268).
 Theories or projects of justice ‘from below’, by contrast, are seen as inherently resistant to powerful hegemonic political and economic forces, and so are morally more worthy of our attention – indeed, a subaltern focus is presented as a welcome antidote to a fixation on elites (McEvoy and McGregor, 2008).
 Critics perceive ‘a need, as far as possible, to externalise transitional justice from political elites’ (Hansen, 2013: 119).

 Even if the intellectual history and moral commitment of TJ to victims fosters a natural suspicion of elites, it still does not explain the tendency to essentialise their identities as uniformly conservative or predatory figures estranged entirely from community, culture, tradition or everyday life.
 For TJ activists in Bosnia, for example, the elite ‘were represented exclusively in a homogenized and negative way, as the main group responsible for the lack of progress in the country and for creating a divided society, unable to reach any consensus and interested only in remaining in power’ (Seixas, 2013: 81).
 The failure to explore elites or to disaggregate the ‘top’ in ‘top-down’ might be explained by the preference for exploring vast impersonal forces of structural injustice in analysing harmful social structures over actor-centred examinations of ‘great’ or ‘bad’ men that insufficiently capture wider relations of exploitation.
 The role of elites is also difficult to parse – the relationship of elites to each other and their supporters is opaque and often unreliable, while policy decisions are adopted in secret without much visible public discussion.
 Patterns of elite accommodation, clientage and informal patrimonialism and ‘off-budget’ practices relating to rents will appear outside the official reform ‘radar’, but will critically condition the resources available for welfare or redistribution and the motivations that might inform compliance or resistance to transformation.
-Notwithstanding rhetorical genuflections towards the importance of political context in the TJ literature, the transformative turn tends to focus on the politics of interveners whom scholars are most comfortable criticising and those grassroots actors they are best able to interview.